cs1302uga/cs1302-hw01/README.md

    **Note:** You must be on Odin to submit.

-**If you would like to make a copy of your homework assignment into a single, zipped file, follow the steps below**
+**If you would like to make a copy of your homework assignment into a single, zipped file, follow the steps below (not required)**

 1. Change directories to the parent of `homework1` (e.g., `cd ..` from `homework1`).
 We will use the `tar` command to combine our directory hierarchy into a single file for backup purposes.